bormaxi8080/osint-timeline/DRAFT.md

 ----

-OSINT Italy from Unishka Research Service: https://unishka.substack.com/p/osint-of-italy
+The LinkedIn OSINT Investigation Guide: https://blog.pagefreezer.com/linkedin-osint-investigation-guide

 ----

 **OSINT Tools, Services and Investigations:**

+OSINT Italy from Unishka Research Service: https://unishka.substack.com/p/osint-of-italy

 Canada-related OSINT Tools.
 A list of several hundred websites for investigations related to the provinces and territories of Canada.
 Business Registries, physician search, courts records, public directories, newspapers archives and more: https://start.me/p/aLe0vp/osint-resources-in-canada

 Genealogy and History OSINT.
 Start me page by Cshellshelley123.
 Genealogy websites, AI tools for genealogy, military records, newspapers, history book collections, search engines, other tools and more: https://start.me/p/ek1bpw/genealogy

 HyperBrowser.
 Cloud Browser for your AI Agents.
 Supercharge your AI agents with lightning-fast cloud browsers.
 Seamlessly connect your AI to the entire web — no limits, no compromises: https://www.hyperbrowser.ai/

+Telegram Reporter Tool.
+Tool to automate the process of reporting and many more functions (+43 functions).
+No coding skills required and very easy to use: https://github.com/Telegram-Reporter/Telegram-Reporter-Tool

 Spotify Downloader.
 Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found): https://github.com/spotDL/spotify-downloader